Ee-Hsin/jordanstocks/README.md

 - Add security to prevent inputs from being injected with HTML
 - Add CAPTCHA to prevent spam for the Blog subscription

+<b>Sign in</b>

+- Add forgot password functionality

 <b>Portfolio Page:</b>

+- Make UpdatePortfolio, make it work
+- Make it only available to user's with Admin permission
 - Similar UI to BlogPage with each section (for every 6 months) holding a link to a table of stocks.

 <b>NavBar</b>